Providing Tax, Litigation, & Legal Insight to New Business Owners in Travis County

 The most common business structures include:

 - Sole proprietorship.
-If you are the only owner, you are already operating, and you have not formed an entity you are a sole prorietor.
+If you are the only business owner, you are already operating, and you have not formed an entity you are a sole proprietor.
 Being a sole proprietor provides no liability protection at all and is never recommended.

 Each type of business structure has its own requirements, documentation, tax needs, management capabilities and financial arrangements,.
 We can help you choose an organizational structure that meets your needs.